 There are three common characteristics of Community or Discipleship Groups or friendships that are faithful and useful and healthy over the long-term: • Deliberately Gospeled • Attentive Friendship • Consistently Missional:...

-The only time the word “mortified” comes up in common language today is in this context: “What he did was so embarrassing; I was just mortified” - as in, I was so embarrassed, I felt like dying, or like I was dying.
+The only time the word "mortified" comes up in common language today is in this context: "What he did was so embarrassing; I was just mortified" - as in, I was so embarrassed, I felt like dying, or like I was dying.
 But the word literally means to bring about mortality - to be killing.
-No one was actually strangling this imaginary person; the word h...Keep Reading
+No one was actually strangling this imaginary person; the word has become only a euphemi...Keep Reading

 To understand growth in Jesus-likeness, look to your garden.
-Growth results in fruit, the fruit of the Spirit (Gal 5:22-24). “of the Spirit.”
+Growth results in fruit, the fruit of the Spirit (Gal 5:22-24). "of the Spirit."
 This little phrase first means that it is NOT the fruit of our hard work, or discipline, or our increasing spirituality or contrition.
 The Spirit produces fruit in us, not us.
-Therefore growth, sanctification, is f...Keep Reading
+Therefore growth, sanctification, is first a work of fai...Keep Reading